-Great post on Advertising Age website titled: Why Interruption Still Trumps Engagement [click for .pdf to avoid onerous login].
+Great post on Advertising Age website titled: Why Interruption Still Trumps Engagement.

 The key to the blog is the closing and I think it is worth your read because it gives yet another view of social media’s critics.

-The author, Mr. Jonathan Salem Baskin, states the social-media revolution is based on 3 assumptions:
+The author, Mr. Jonathan Salem Baskin, states the social-media revolution based on three assumptions:

-- ads aren’t credible so they can’t play a meaningful role in our conversations with consumers
+1. Ads aren’t credible so they can’t play a meaningful role in our conversations with consumers;

-- consumers don’t want to be bothered or intruded
+2. Consumers don’t want to be bothered or intruded; and

-The premise he revisits is that social media delivers what consumers truly want: to engage with customers, instead of get interrupted by advertisers and brands.
+The premise he revisits is that social media delivers what consumers truly want: to engage with customers, instead of getting interrupted by advertisers and brands.

 Mr. Baskin believes social media does not address consumer needs.
 Namely, what consumers need to know, but may not have asked for, such as: